Chronic pelvis pain can hit anyone. But women suffer the most, with as many as 1 in 7 at any given time by some estimates (and 1 in 4 while pregnant).

 That’s the goal, right?
 End the pain.
 Or at least reduce it to bearable levels so you can get back to truly living your life.
 That’s what our Lose the Back Pain® System is all about.

 It’s a simple system that literally walks you step-by-step through identifying your own personal muscle imbalances.
-Then gives you explicit strengthening exercises and stretches designed to eliminate the muscle imbalances you’ve identified.
+Then gives you exact strengthening exercises and stretches needed to eliminate the muscle imbalances you’ve identified.

 It also includes over a dozen strategies for naturally managing the pain – safely and effectively – while you work on the muscle imbalances causing your pain.